Demand for Malaysian durians soars in China. It signals the imminent arrival of opportunities and potential challenges to durian farmers.

 Once Malaysia meets the international standards, more Chinese will invest

 Ahmad Shabery hopes to make the changes and unlock the Chinese market to Malaysian farmers by the end of 2017.
 This will be both a blessing and a curse to local farmers.

 Now, a durian orchard can yield annual returns as much as RM100,000 (US$25,000) per hectare.
 Once Malaysian farmers get access to the Chinese market, this figure will skyrocket.
-According to Ahmad Shabery, fresh, whole Malaysian durians could fetch prices up to RM200-RM300 (US$49-US$74) a kilogram in China.
-This figure is far higher than the US$30 per kilogram the fruit fetched in Singapore, the current largest importer of Malaysian tropical fruits.
+Fresh, whole Malaysian durians could fetch prices up to RM200-RM300 (US$49-US$74) a kilogram in China.
+This figure is far higher than the US$30 per kilogram the fruit fetched in Singapore.
+Singapore is the current largest importer of Malaysian tropical fruits.

-More Chinese investors will buy up Malaysian durian orchards as the industry becomes more lucrative.
+The industry is becoming more lucrative.
+More Chinese investors will buy up Malaysian durian orchards.
 Local farmers are already becoming nervous.
 They fear they will not be able to compete with cash-rich Chinese orchard owners.

-Local Malaysians are also concerned that surging prices for the fruit will price out local consumers.
+Local Malaysians concerned that surging prices for durian will price out local consumers.
 The durian is in danger of becoming a luxury enjoyed only by wealthy Chinese customers.

 The small, pungent fruit will bring unparalleled prosperity to Malaysian farmers.
 As always, prosperity is a double-edged sword that brings opportunities and challenges.
-The rise in popularity of Malaysia’s humble durian signals the arrival of both for the Malaysian population.
+The rise in popularity of Malaysia’s humble durian signals the arrival of both.